 This little native tree is a great wildlife plant too.
 The fruiting clusters that emerge in summer look like fuzzy cones.
 They darken to red and persist through the winter, providing a good food source.

 ‘Tiger Eyes’ is a cultivar of staghorn sumac (Rhus typhina).
 While an excellent plant for erosion control and rewilding, we avoid using the straight species in gardens because of its aggressive suckering.
-‘Tiger Eyes’ is much better behaved, but plan to prune off suckers if you don’t want the plant to spread at all.
+‘Tiger Eyes’ is better behaved, but it does send out suckers that turn into new trees.
+Plan to prune off suckers if you don’t want the plant to spread at all.

 Let’s Get Planting!